funalab/PredictMovingDirection/README.md

 ./download_dataset.sh
 ```

-Otherwise, the dataset is available at: XXXXXXXXXXXXXXX.zip
+Or download the dataset directly from [here](https://fun.bio.keio.ac.jp/software/MDPredictor/NIH3T3_4foldcv.zip) (52MB) and unzip it.

 PREPARING THE NIH/3T3 DATASET FROM THE RAW IMAGES